Homotopy theory with bornological coarse spaces: Coarse K -homology

-One {possible solution} would be to consider the category of $X$-controlled Hilbert spaces as a topological category, to interpret the functor from $X$-controlled Hilbert spaces to spectra as a topologically enriched functor and to take the colimit in this realm.
-The technical details of this approach are quite involved.
-In the present paper we pursue a different idea.
-Morally we perform the colimit over the Hilbert spaces on the level of $C^{*}$-algebras before going to spectra.
+In the present paper we pursue {therefore the following alternative idea.} Morally we perform the colimit over the Hilbert spaces on the level of $C^{*}$-algebras before going to spectra.
 Technically we consider the $X$-controlled Hilbert spaces as objects of a $C^{*}$-category whose morphism spaces are the analogues of the Roe algebras.
-The idea of using $C^{*}$-categories in order to produce a functorial $K$-theory spectrum is not new and has been previously employed in different situations {, e.g., by Davis--L{\"u}ck \cite{davis_lueck} and by Joachim \cite{joachimcat}.}
+The idea of using $C^{*}$-categories in order to produce a functorial $K$-theory spectrum is not new and has been previously employed in different situations {, e.g., by Davis--L{\"u}ck \cite{davis_lueck}, Hambleton--Pedersen \cite{hamped}, and Joachim \cite{joachimcat}.} \hB \end{rem}

-In the present Section we review $C^{*}$-categories and the constructions which we will use later.
-The details of the application to coarse $K$-theory will be given in Section \ref{sec:jkbewrgh}.
+In the present Section we review $C^{*}$-categories a their $K$-theory.
+The details of the application to coarse $K$-homology will be given in Section \ref{sec:jkbewrgh}.